Why Vanderbilt Will Play Texas for the First Time in Nearly a Century: A New Era of Commercialized College Sports

 Art Wager via iStock

 In October 1928, the Vanderbilt Commodores football team edged the University of Texas Longhorns 13-12 for what would be the last time they played each other in nearly 100 years.
-They are finally slated to cross paths again on October 26th, 2024.
+They are finally slated to cross paths again on Oct.
+26, 2024.
 While this matchup may seem strange, there’s a reason why the two teams are now playing again after nearly a century spent apart – money.
-In 2021, the University of Texas and the University of Oklahoma stunned the college sports world by announcing their intentions to leave the Big 12 and join the SEC by 2025.
+In 2021, the University of Texas and the University of Oklahoma stunned the college sports world by announcing their intentions to leave the Big 12 and join the SEC.
 While this move was framed in terms of competitiveness and the desire for a higher level of competition, the underlying motive was clearly financial.

 A major driver of commercialization in the NCAA is the exploding value of television and streaming rights.
 The SEC is widely regarded as the most lucrative football conference in college football.
 It consistently produces top-tier teams, and its media deals with ESPN and other networks are among the most valuable in college sports.
 In 2020, the SEC inked a 10-year, $3 billion deal with ESPN for exclusive broadcast rights to the conference’s football games, a deal that takes effect in 2024.
 Streaming services are also entering the mix, with companies like Amazon and Apple showing interest in securing college sports rights.
 As more games move to digital platforms, conferences like the SEC are poised to benefit from lucrative streaming deals.
 These deals not only bring in more revenue for schools but also provide broader exposure, allowing brands to grow their fan base beyond traditional media markets.